Preserving Louisiana petroleum history at Caddo Lake.

 The museum documents the historical importance of the first oil discovery in 1905 — and the technology behind the May 1911 Ferry No. 1 well at Caddo Lake, one of the nation’s earliest over-water oil wells.

-First Oil Discovery
+First Louisiana Oil Well

 On September 21, 1901, W. Scott Heywood – already successful at Spindletop – brought in a 7,000-barrel-a-day well.
 The Louisiana discovery well is on the Jules Clements farm six miles northeast of Jennings.